Business Insurance in Texas 101

 This type of liability insurance is usually mandatory in Texas, especially if your industry is in manufacturing, engineering, construction, or repair.
 This kind of business insurance protects the Texas firm from any lawsuit that may arise and involves bodily injury while the employee is on duty at work.
 With this kind of liability insurance, you can save yourself from taking out some personal money to pay for medical expenses.

-Is most helpful for those who deal with automobiles or tools in their day to day activities.
+It is most helpful for those who deal with automobiles or tools in their day-to-day activities.
 It would also be great to get extra property insurance to cover devices such as desks, other office pieces of equipment, computers, etc.